John Glassford: Tobacco trade

 From 1710 Glasgow became the focus of an economic boom which lasted nearly fifty years.
 This was the age of the Tobacco Lords, the nouveau riche of the mid eighteenth century.

 In 1742 Glassford joined his brother-in-law Archibald Ingram in his Calico Printworks at Pollokshaws.
 In or before 1745 he bought the ruinous mansion of Shawfield which was the target of the Malt tax riots in 1726 and previously the home of John Campbell of Mamore.
 He acquired this central site largely due to the land it stood on (now the site of Glassford Street).
 On Christmas Day 1745 Bonnie Prince Charlie arrived and billeted at the ruinous Shawfield for ten days.

 Around 1760 he built Whitehill House to the north-east of Glasgow.

 Glassford entered the tobacco trade in 1750 further invited by Archibald Ingram to create Ingram & Glassford.
 He soon made a success of his venture, with a fleet of vessels and a large number of tobacco stores across New England.
 Celebrated in his lifetime, Glassford was the most extensive ship owner of his generation in Scotland, and one of the four merchants who laid the foundation of the commercial greatness of Glasgow through the tobacco trade.
 Tobias Smollett wrote of a meeting with Glassford in 1771:

 In business Glassford was not confined to traffic from the colonies.
 He had begun his career in the 1740s with various manufacturing interests and with his tobacco wealth he continued this patronage.
 Almost all of the principle manufacturing establishments in Glasgow had his support, and he was a leading partner in the Glasgow Arms and Thistle Banks.
 However, it was the tobacco trade that was to be his financial downfall.
 The American War of Independence (1775–83) ruined Glasgow's part in the trade, and while other tobacco lords were shrewd enough to sell their shares in the business before the crash, Glassford was not among them.

 When he died, at his home, Shawfield Mansion, on 27 August 1783, he had debts of over £93,000.
 He is buried in Ramshorn Cemetery on Ingram Street in Glasgow.

 Family life

-Glassford married the sister of Archibald Ingram as either his first or second wife.
+Glassford married, in 1743, Ann Coates (d.
+18 December 1751), a daughter of Archibald Coats.
+They had five children, but only Jean survived.

+His second wife was Ann Nisbet (25 August 1721 - 8 April 1766), 3rd daughter of Sir John Nisbet of Dean, 3rd Baronet, and Ann Myreton, whom he married in 1752.
+There were six children from this marriage.

 Glassford married, as his third wife, Margaret Mackenzie (d.
 29 March 1773), sixth daughter of George Mackenzie, 3rd Earl of Cromartie.
 From this marriage he had: